nlhogsten/GIS-Google-Earth-Pro/README.md

 # GIS Ala Moana Surf Spots Portfolio

-This project showcases a collection of Google Earth Pro screenshots highlighting the surf spots at my local break in Ala Moana in Honolulu, Hawai'i.
+This project showcases a collection of Google Earth Pro 2D and 3D screenshots highlighting the surf spots at my local surf break in Ala Moana in Honolulu, Hawai'i.
 The aim of this project is to blend GIS technology with knowledge of these surf spots, demonstrating the spatial context of my favorite surf locations.

 ## Project Overview